 Apart from getting the airport red carpet treatment and getting access to over 1000 airport lounges worldwide with the PriorityPass, the Ultima Visa Infinite cardholder also gets a complimentary air ticket with a full fare first/business class flight booking.

 Eligibility: S$250,000 annual income.
 Exclusive to OCBC Premier Banking customers

 Annual Fee: S$1,605

-With a relatively lower qualifying criteria, The OCBC Elite World card is a (slightly) more attainable option among all the cards in this list.
+With relatively lower qualifying criteria, The OCBC Elite World card is a (slightly) more attainable option among all the cards on this list.
 To qualify, the cardholder simply has to be an OCBC Premier Banking customer with an annual income of S$250,000.

 With the card, exclusive dining privileges at Michelin-star restaurants are no longer a dream.
 Grand invites to top-class and even the most privy closed-door events would be extended to the cardholder.
 For the golfing enthusiasts, the OCBC Elite World Card entitles exclusive access to the same courses where the PGA pros play.

 When it comes to going abroad, the cardholder gets to enjoy an immigration clearance and the VIP red carpet treatment and limo transfer.
 “No request is too great” for the elite too, with exclusive MasterCard personal concierge services.